List of Tom Sawyer characters: Muff Potter

 Muff Potter is a friendly fisherman who drinks heavily, loves children, and is a close friend of Tom and Huck.
 He often mends the children's kites and helps them fish.
 He and Injun Joe are hired by Dr. Robinson to dig up a grave one night in order to steal its corpse, but Joe kills Robinson and then convinces Potter that he himself committed the murder while drunk.
+Muff is then sent to jail for the accused murder of Dr. Robinson.
 Potter is tried for the crime, but Tom's eyewitness testimony results in his acquittal.

 Dr. Robinson

-The doctor who wanted the grave dug up.
+The doctor who wanted the fresh grave dug up so that he could use the body for medical research.
 He was subsequently murdered by Injun Joe, who framed Muff Potter for the crime.

-A different character of the same name in Adventures of Huckleberry Finn was the only man who recognized that the King and Duke were phonies when they tried to pretend to be British.
-He warned the townspeople, but they ignored him.
+A different character of the same name in Adventures of Huckleberry Finn is the only person who perceives that the king and the duke are imposters posing as the brothers and heirs of recently departed Peter Wilks.
+He warns the Wilks nieces, but the grifters have already won their trust.
+Like the first book's "Dr. Robinson", he is involved in exhuming a corpse, but here the intention is merely to inspect the body for tattoos and then re-inter it, not to use it as a cadaver to perform experiments on.

 Ben Rogers

 Benjamin "Ben" Rogers is another child, Tom's age.
 In chapter 2, Tom convinces Ben to whitewash the fence for him.
-He gives Tom an apple to do so.
+Ben gives Tom an apple for that privilege.
 Tom wants Ben to be in his crew of robbers.

 Becky Thatcher

-Rebecca "Becky" Thatcher is Judge Thatcher's daughter, known for being Tom Sawyer's love interest.
+Rebecca "Becky" Thatcher is Judge Thatcher's daughter, known for being Tom's girlfriend.
 Her long blonde hair is always worn in braids.
 She wins Tom's love from the first moment he sees her.
 When she first encounters Tom, she gives him a purple pansy to show her love.
 She soon becomes engaged to him by swearing to love only him and sealing their engagement with a kiss.
 When he mentions that he used to be with Amy Lawrence, Becky believes that he still loves Amy and gets angry at him.
 After Becky accidentally tears a page in the teacher's anatomy book, Tom claims responsibility and takes the punishment she would have received, winning her affections again.
 The two become lost in a cave for several days after wandering away from a school picnic, but Tom eventually finds a way out and they soon return to full health.

-In Huckleberry Finn she is also referred to as "Bessie".
+In Huckleberry Finn she is also referred to as "Bessie", perhaps Huck's mistake, as he does not know her well.
 Becky was based on Laura Hawkins, an actual friend of Samuel Clemens.

+Widow Douglas

+This wealthy middle-aged woman who extends her kindness to all the Lord's creatures, especially to those whom no one else will welcome.
+She takes Huckleberry Finn into her home, but her efforts to civilize him are frustrated.